Alternative pallet materials: The ag industry doesn’t need to look far afield for sustainable pallet alternatives

 Almond Shells to Stiffen Plastic Pallets

-Meanwhile, research in California has looked at using at the potential for torrefied (thermally treated) almond shells as a filler in various applications–including pallets.
+Meanwhile, research in California has looked at using torrefied (thermally treated) almond shells as a filler in various applications–including pallets.
 California grows 80 percent of the world’s almonds, generating more than one billion pounds of shells annually, so outlets are needed.
-Researchers from USDA have discovered that when used as a filler, the torrefied almond shells do a better job of making plastics stiffer than most other traditional materials.
-They are being tested with plastic trays and pallets, along with other products.
-The next step for the group is to determine if the torrefied fillers work as well on industrial scale extruding machines as it does on USDA’s smaller pilot-scale extruder.
+Researchers from USDA discovered that when used as a filler, the torrefied almond shells do a better job of making plastics stiffer than most other traditional materials.
+They have been tested with plastic trays, pallets, and other products, but we have not seen evidence of commercialization.

 Hemp Pallets

-Whether any of these innovative products gain a permanent toehold in the market as pallet materials remains to be seen.
-There will be many questions in terms of price, performance and customer acceptance.
-But the possibility of readily available pallet material and production at the farm gate seems like an idea well worth exploring.
+Whether these innovative products gain a permanent toehold in the market as pallet materials remains to be seen.
+There will be many questions about price, performance and customer acceptance.
+However, the possibility of readily available pallet material and production at the farm gate seems like a good idea that is well worth exploring.